bluesky-social/bsky-docs/docs/advanced-guides/oauth-client.md

 Using the access token, clients are now able to make authorized requests to the PDS.
 They must use DPoP for all such requests, with a separate server-provided nonce, along with the access token.

-Tokens (both access and refresh) will need to be periodically "refreshed” by subsequent request to the Authorization Server token endpoint.
+Tokens (both access and refresh) will need to be periodically "refreshed" by subsequent request to the Authorization Server token endpoint.